-As indicated in the UBS Group Second Quarter 2017 Report, improved investor sentiment and enhanced confidence have translated into improvements in wealth management client activity levels.
-However, the persistence of low volatility levels and seasonality factors may continue to affect overall client activity.
-In addition, while UBS expects the global economic recovery to strengthen, geopolitical tensions and macroeconomic uncertainty still pose risks to client sentiment.
-Low and negative interest rates, particularly in Switzerland and the eurozone, put pressure on net interest margins, which may be partially offset by the effect of a further normalization of US monetary policy.
-Implementing Switzerland's new bank capital standards and further changes to national and international regulatory frameworks for banks will result in increased capital requirements, interest and operating costs.
+As indicated in the UBS Group First Quarter 2017 Report, improved investor sentiment and enhanced confidence have not yet fully translated into a sustained increase in client activity levels.
+While the global recovery is likely to continue, macroeconomic uncertainty, geopolitical tensions and divisive politics pose risks that may affect client sentiment and transaction volumes.
+Low and negative interest rates, particularly in Switzerland and the eurozone, continue to present headwinds to net interest margins.
+These may be partially offset by the effect of higher US dollar interest rates and a further normalization of monetary policy.
+Implementing Switzerland's new bank capital standards and the proposed further changes to the international regulatory framework for banks will result in increased capital requirements, interest and operating costs.
 UBS is well positioned to mitigate these challenges and benefit from further improvements in market conditions.